-In response to Section 6052 of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treat for Patients and Communities Act (SUPPORT Act), the Iowa Healthcare Collaborative (IHC) has developed the nation-wide Compass Opioid Stewardship Program.
-Funded by CMS, this program will support providers through education and outreach to improve prescribing practices and increase the use of non-opioid pain management therapies.
+In response to Section 6052 of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treat for Patients and Communities Act (SUPPORT Act), the Iowa Healthcare Collaborative (IHC) has developed the nation-wide Compass Opioid Stewardship Certificate Program.
+Funded by the Centers for Medicare and Medicaid Services (CMS), this program will help clinicians develop a comprehensive understanding of opioid stewardship and implementation of best practices.
 The program focuses on reducing the impact of the opioid epidemic by building relationships with those on the frontline of care and teaming with stakeholders to maintain an agile and responsive healthcare system.

 Based upon experience in previous CMS initiatives, IHC is uniquely positioned to provide necessary assistance to prescribing clinicians.
-The Compass network has developed a multi-model outreach and technical assistance strategy that includes new tools, education, training, and reports to provide valuable and innovative support to participants.
+The Compass OPSS network has developed a multi-modal outreach and technical assistance strategy that includes new tools, education, training, and reports to provide valuable and innovative support to participants.

-This program will provide participating clinicians with meaningful and informative data and provide necessary tools enabling them to provide the best possible care to prevent and relieve pain and maximize function in patients with pain.
+This program will provide participating clinicians with meaningful and informative data and necessary tools to enable them to provide the best possible care to prevent and relieve pain and maximize function in patients with pain.
 It focuses on the latest standards in evidence-based pain care, including the use of multi-modal and multi-disciplinary approaches.

 AS A PARTICIPANT IN THIS INITIATIVE, PROVIDERS WILL RECEIVE, AT NO COST:

 - Self-study curriculum education modules providers can complete at their own pace.

 - 11-part Clinical Cases Podcast that introduces a framework to approaching clinical encounters with legacy patients on long term opioid therapy.